aurigma/php-asset-processor-client/docs/Api/DesignProcessorApi.md

 Creates preview image for design taken from storage.

-In case when preview is already existed returns existed preview
+In case when preview is already existed returns existed preview.

 ### Example